sparkbox/standard/process/README.md

 * The root of the repository should be reserved for the main deliverable for the project.
 * Planning documents should go in the "planning" folder in the root
 * Templates (if they are not the main deliverable) should go in the "templates" for in the root
+* Use the following directory names on the root of your work folder: 'sass', 'css', 'js', 'images'